In the prequel trilogy of the Star Wars saga, the Jedi believe in the prophecy of a chosen one who is destined to bring balance to the Force.

 How does single sign-on bring balance?

 SSO allows users to access all of their virtual resources with one set of login credentials.
-SSO is a particularly good fit when users' apps live outside of their desktops in software as a service deployments.
+SSO is a particularly good fit when users' apps live outside of their desktops in SaaS deployments.

 From a VDI user experience perspective, users don't have to go through the monotony of logging in separately to everything they use.